 More than 50 million Egyptians are voting today on a constitution that would be a giant step backward for Egypt and much of the Middle East, marginalizing women and religious minorities.
 A nation that has historically been a voice of moderation, the largest Muslim nation in the region, will likely move toward becoming an Islamist state.
 Remember to pray for Egypt.
 (See the Economist'sThe Founding Brothers)

-2. Our prayers are with families of the victims at the Sandy Hook elementary school.
+2. Our prayers are with the victims' families at the Sandy Hook elementary school.
 Grace and peace to the entire community.

 ....The experiment, in April, used a disabled form of the virus that causes AIDS to reprogram Emma’s immune system genetically to kill cancer cells. ...